The subgroup identification problem for finitely presented groups: Further work

 \section{Further work}

-The group $G$ constructed in theorem \ref{main} contains an embedded copy of every recursively presented group, so is definitely not coherent, let alone weakly effectively coherent.
-We ask the question of whether theorem \ref{main} can be modified so that $G$ is weakly effectively coherent, or even just coherent.
-Either of these would help make the result even more relevant, as we would like to resolve question \ref{open prob} which was the motivation for this work.
+The group $G$ constructed in theorem \ref{main} contains an embedded copy of every recursively presented group, and so is not coherent, let alone weakly effectively coherent.
+We ask the question of whether theorem \ref{main} can be modified so that $G$ is weakly effectively coherent, or even merely coherent.
+Either of these would help make the result even more relevant, as we conjecture that strong and weak effective coherence are not equivalent properties for finitely presented groups.